 The first method is through scrap or photo wall displays.
 Similar to the scrap book mentioned above, the scrap wall display includes all of my random travel memorabilia.
 Stuff like ticket stubs, travel passes, foreign currency, and any leaflets I’ve picked up.

 The photo wall display is just a collection of photos of myself, during some of my favourite travel moments!
-They’re mostly 6×4 prints, but I’ve also got a larger framed picture on there.
+They’re mostly 6×4 prints, but I also have a larger framed picture on there.
 It’s great to quickly glance at them, and have the memories flush back.

 How to Make One